 Lush evergreen wreaths are one of the most versatile decorations you can use to bring some traditional warmth into your home at Christmastime.
-And when you opt for a beautiful faux arrangement—like our Pine Wreath, which is decorated with festive pinecones and vibrant red berries—you have a truly original ornament that you can use in countless ways for many years to come.
+And when you opt for a beautiful faux arrangement—like our Plaid Holiday Wreath, which is decorated with festive pine cones and vibrant red berries—you have a truly original ornament that you can use in countless ways for many years to come.
 Here are just a few of the many different uses for a Christmas wreath!

 Hang It on Your Front Door